Digital terrestrial television in Bulgaria

 Digital terrestrial television in Bulgaria began in November 2004 in Sofia, Bulgaria with the launch of a free-to-air platform.
 Ever since then the Digital terrestrial tv network has grown to have networks all over Bulgaria.

 History

 Bulgaria launched a free-to-air platform on Sofia region, starting in November 2004.
 The Communications Regulatory Commission (CRC) has said that it received 6 bids for the licence to build and operate Bulgaria's two nationwide DTT networks.
 A second licence tender for the operation of 3 DTT multiplexes was open until 27 May 2009.
 Following the closing of this process, Hannu Pro, part of Silicon Group, and with Baltic Operations has secured the license to operate three DTT multiplexes in Bulgaria by the country's Communications Regulatory Commission (CRC) Bulgaria completed the transition to digital broadcasting in September 2013.

+The transition from analogue to digital terrestrial television (digitalization) in Bulgaria (initially with a deadline of December 31, 2012, as well as in other EU countries) was postponed initially to September 1, 2013, and then to September 30, 2013.